-Linear Devices in Electronics Keep Your Designs Running Straight
+Linear Devices in Electronics and How They Affect Your Signals

 Many cultures view time as linear or as something that moves along a straight line.
 The flow of time moves from past to present to future.

 Other cultures, however, have a different perspective about time.
 Those see time moving in cycles.
 History repeats itself and all human events occur in cycles.

 Linear devices in electronics have nothing to do with how we perceive time, but they do matter for how your circuits perform and how they should be designed to accommodate different signals.
 The other type of electrical behavior you'll find in components and integrated circuits is a nonlinear electrical response.
 Understanding these points is very important for circuit design, especially as more PCB designers now also need to put on their electrical engineering hats and design circuits.
 Here's how these different types of circuits and components behave electrically, and what it means for your PCB design.